lxqueen/ravens-codex/Meta/Campaigns/Reassigned.md

 ```

 ## Other Notes
-- Character creation/session 0 was on 14th and 28th May.
+- Character creation/session 0 began on 14th May and ran through 11th June, due to everyone's hectic schedule.
 - For topics which appeared in this campaign, see the #reassigned tag.